The Solar Tax Credit Rush Isn’t the End

 Balancing Urgency with Long-Term Planning

 The key takeaway is not simply “act now,” but rather “act strategically.”
-Companies should evaluate their options holistically, considering both the availability of legacy credits and the full spectrum of remaining incentives.
+Companies should evaluate their tax incentive options holistically, considering both the availability of legacy credits and the full spectrum of remaining incentives.

 In a rapidly evolving energy market, those who understand both the urgency and the flexibility of today’s policy environment will be best positioned to manage costs, reduce risk, and capitalize on long-term savings.